I went to a party, Mom. I remember what you said. You told me not to drink, Mom, so I drank soda instead.

 As I lie on the pavement, Mom, I wish you’d get here soon.
-How come it happen to me, Mom?
+How come it happened to me, Mom?
 My life bust like a balloon.

-There is blood all around me, Mom, most of it is mine.
-I heard the paramedic say, Mom I’d be dead in a short time.
+There is blood all around me, Mom; most of it is mine.
+I heard the paramedic say, Mom, I’d be dead quickly.

 I just wanted to tell you, Mom, I swear I didn’t drink.
 It was the others, Mom, the others didn’t think.

 Why do people drink, Mom?
 It can ruin your whole life.
-I’m feeling sharp pains now, Mom, pains just like a knife.
+I’m feeling sharp pains now, Mom, like a knife.